Ascend-Research/BlockProfile/README.md

 If you have trouble running `run_ofa_op_graph_lat_predictor.py`, see the corresponding README in `search/rm_search`

+**Note:** At this time the GPU and CPU predictor data for ResNet50 has not been publicly released.

 ### Contents: <br/>

 This code consists of two parts: